Interstate 476: Tolls

-Until March 2020, the road used the ticket system method of tolling between the Mid-County and Wyoming Valley toll plazas along with the mainline Pennsylvania Turnpike between Warrendale and Neshaminy Falls.
-With the ticket system, a motorist received a ticket upon entering the turnpike at an interchange and paid the fare and surrendered the ticket upon exiting.
-If a motorist lost the ticket, the turnpike charged the highest fare to the exit where the motorist left.
-Cash, credit cards, and E-ZPass were accepted at traditional toll plazas.
+The Northeast Extension of the Pennsylvania Turnpike uses all-electronic tolling, with tolls payable by toll by plate, which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner, or E-ZPass.
+Tolls along the Northeast Extension, along with the mainline Pennsylvania Turnpike east of Reading, are collected through overhead gantries positioned in between exits.

-On April 29, 2018, the turnpike commission implemented all-electronic tolling at the Keyser Avenue and Clarks Summit toll plazas.
-All-electronic tolling was originally scheduled to be implemented on the entire length of the Northeast Extension in the later part of 2021.
-However, in March 2020, the switch was made early as a result of the COVID-19 pandemic.
-The all-electronic tolling system on the turnpike will initially use existing toll booths at exits, along with existing equipment at all-electronic tolling interchanges, until mainline toll gantries between interchanges are constructed.
-Mainline toll gantries are planned to be in operation by 2025.
+As of 2025, it costs a passenger vehicle $37.34 to travel the length of the Northeast Extension using toll by plate and $18.67 using E-ZPass.

 Services

 Emergency assistance and information

 The Northeast Extension formerly had a call box every mile (1 mi) for its entire length.
 In September 2017, the turnpike commission began removing the call boxes due to increased mobile phone usage making the call boxes obsolete.
 Motorists may also dial *11 on their mobile phones.
 First responder services are available to all turnpike customers via the GEICO Safety Patrol program.
 The safety patrol program, which is free, looks for disabled motorists, debris, and accidents along the roadway and provides assistance.
 The patrol service is available 24 hours every day of the year.
 Each patrol vehicle covers a 20 to 25 mi stretch of the turnpike.
 Towing services are available from authorized service garages located near the highway.
 Pennsylvania State Police Troop T patrols the Pennsylvania Turnpike Northeast Extension.
 It has headquarters in Highspire (along the mainline turnpike) and a substation along the Northeast Extension at Pocono.

 The Pennsylvania Turnpike Commission (PTC) broadcasts current roadway, traffic, and weather conditions via highway advisory radio transmitters at each exit.
 Broadcasts are available on 1640 kHz AM and can be received approximately 2 mi away from each exit.
 The 511PA travel information service provides alerts, an interactive map, weather information, and traffic cameras to motorists.
 There are variable-message signs located along the roadway that provide information to motorists such as accidents, construction, weather, and traffic congestion.